zcrayman/tut-rest/README.ftl.md

 The **complete** code set in each section includes the initial code base plus the code developed up to that point in the tutorial.

 You can choose to start with the **initial** code set.
 Or you can start with the **complete** code set for a given section.
 Not every code file is displayed in the tutorial, because that would slow things down too much.
-But important ones are such as writing tests, creating RESTful services, and looking at some key domain objects
+But important ones are, such as writing tests, creating RESTful services, and looking at some key domain objects.

 While there are many build systems, this tutorial is built using [Gradle][gs-gradle] and includes the Gradle Wrapper, so if you grab a copy of the code (as shown below) you don't have to install anything to run the code.